Blue Lagoon fact sheet

 Day visit inclusions

-With a sauna, steam room, steam cave, mask bar, massage waterfall, and an in-water beverage bar, the lagoon is rich with possibilities for a uniquely unforgettable adventure.
+With a sauna, steam room, steam cave, colder lagoon, mask bar, massage waterfall, and an in-water beverage bar, the lagoon is rich with possibilities for a uniquely unforgettable adventure.

 Blue Lagoon map